Highland Express Airways

-Highland Express Boeing 747-100 photographed in 1987.

-Highland Express Airways was a Scottish airline based at Prestwick Airport.
-It ceased operations in 1987.
+Highland Express Airways Ltd. was a Scottish airline based at Prestwick Airport.
+It ceased operations in 1987 after nearly five months from the launch.

 History

-The airline was formed in 1984 by Randolph Fields and operated a daily transatlantic nonstop service between Glasgow and Newark.

-Fields had been involved with the concept and start up of Virgin Atlantic, bringing Branson to the table as backer.
+The airline was formed in 1984 by Randolph Fields who had been involved with the concept and start up of Virgin Atlantic, bringing Branson to the table as backer.
 Highland Express planned to officially launch on the day of the Scottish International Airshow in Glasgow on Saturday, 30 May 1987 to Newark and Toronto.
 However, the first scheduled flight using a Highland Express flight number actually took place a few days earlier.
 That flight used a hired Cargolux Boeing 747-200 as the airline's own Boeing 747 had not yet been delivered.
 Highland Express cabin crew were specially trained to operate this version of the 747 in time for this inaugural flight and wore the airline's tartan and green uniforms.
+Cabin crew for the start up operation were recruited locally in Ayrshire and Glasgow.
+Senior crew members were recruited from experienced British crew.
 Fields was on board the inaugural flight, and complimentary refreshments were served to celebrate.
 Many of the passengers with return tickets on that flight were forced to return using the Northwest Airlines service with the booking paid for by Highland Express.
 Things continued to go wrong when the Toronto route licence was not forthcoming and their sole Boeing 747 was delivered weeks late.